Hellacious High School

 The gym was useless after the fire department extinguished the fire.

-All the attendance records were destroyed!
+The fire destroyed all the attendance records!
 No gym, plus no attendance records, equaled no school for the rest of that term!

 Students and teachers loved the new two day semester.
 And that ended eleventh grade.

 In NYC, students applied to college during the eleventh grade, and City University of NY (CUNY) had an open admissions policy, i.e., all NYS HS students were guaranteed a free college education.
 For example, when I attended Kingsborough Community College, tuition was $46 per term.
 With proper planning, a student’s only requirement was to complete English 7 and English 8 during their senior year.

 During twelfth grade, attendance was still midterm/final.
 The gym was considered unsafe, and would not be rebuilt for another year.

 Sadly, New York City replaced the administrators who implemented the two day term.

 New geniuses figured out a way to get even: students were no longer allowed to take both Englishes in one term.

 My first term was comprised of English, Music Theory (taught by a friend’s Dad who gave everyone an A), and Major Art, taught by a male pedophile who dated female students and played Donovan records during class.
 My last class ended at 10:41.

 I attended one class for two days, during my final term.

 Mrs. Delgaudio wanted us to pass two exams, and write a paper on Macbeth.
 I aced the first exam, but completely forgot about the second.